txthinking/brook/docs/brook-tproxy-gui.md

 ## Install ipk

-1. Download the [ipk](https://github.com/txthinking/brook/releases) file suitable for your router
+1. Download the [ipk](https://github.com/txthinking/brook/releases) file for your router
 2. Upload and install: OpenWrt Web -> System -> Software -> Upload Package...
 3. Refresh page, the Brook menu will appear at the top
 4. OpenWrt Web -> Brook -> type and Connect